What Are Farm Equipment Loans?

-Farm equipment loans from Crest Capital can be as large as $500,000 with repayment terms from two to six years and rates as low as 5%.
+Farm equipment loans from Crest Capital can be as large as $1 million with repayment terms from two to seven years and rates as low as 5%.
 Plus, Crest Capital provides a wide array of forms of equipment financing that you can choose from.
 Beyond just being able to finance both new and used farm equipment, Crest Capital offers equipment loan agreements like:

 - Equipment financing agreement (EFA)

 - 10% purchase option

 - Fair market value

 - Guaranteed purchase agreement

 - First-amendment lease

 - Operating lease

 To be eligible for farm equipment financing from this company, you and your farm will need to come to the table with the following credentials:

 Keep in mind though: Even if Crest Capital doesn’t name a minimum annual revenue requirement, your application will only be stronger with substantial revenues.